 About 15 years ago, FCYA initiated a Saturday Program, which began operation at St. Luke UM Church on Ash Street.
 Throughout the years St. Luke’s has provided housing and support to Fun City for various activities.
 The Saturday program later moved to the J.W.
 “Blind” Boone Community Center.
 Now, the Saturday Academy is located at Progressive Missionary Baptist Church.

-Currently, the principal funding for Fun City Youth Academy programs is provided by the County of Boone, the City of Columbia, Heart of Missouri United Way, Veterans United Foundation, and Joe Machens Ford Lincoln.
+Currently, the principal funding for Fun City Youth Academy programs is provided by the Boone County Children's Services Fund, City of Columbia Social Services, Heart of Missouri United Way, and Veterans United Foundation.